Less is More: The Influence of Pruning on the Explainability of CNNs: Theoretical Background

-Human-grounded evaluation assesses simpler human-subject experiments while maintaining the essence of the target application.
+The human-grounded evaluation assesses simpler human-subject experiments while maintaining the essence of the target application.
 This has several benefits, especially when the goal is to test general notions of explanation quality.
-Also, it is less expensive and may use a bigger subject pool, as lay humans are able to participate.
-Preferably, this evaluation approach solely depends on the quality of the explanation, regardless of the type of explanation or the correctness of the associated prediction.
-Possible experiments include a binary forced choice, forward simulation and counterfactual simulation.
-For instance, one might ask a user to simply choose the best fitting explanation from a pool of explanations~\cite{molnar2019}.
+Also, it is less expensive and may use a larger subject pool, as participants do not require domain expertise.
+Possible experiments include a binary forced choice, forward simulation, and counterfactual simulation.
+For instance, one might ask a user to simply choose the best fitting explanation from a pool of explanations~\citep{doshi2017towards}.